TrainWeb.org Facebook Page

 The company commenced acquiring timberlands in central Oregon starting about 1905.
 Timber in the area was cheap, as without a means to ship finished product to waiting markets the trees held little economic value.
 The company could see that central Oregon was not going to be devoid of transportation forever, and it was content to wait for it to arrive.

 The completion of the joint Oregon Trunk/Des Chutes Railway into Bend from the north in 1911 finally made large scale commercial timber harvests possible.
-By mid-August 1915 Brooks-Scanlon was ready to start operations in central Oregon, and on 1 September 1915 construction began on a new sawmill just south of Bend on the east bank of the Deschutes River.
+By mid-August 1915 Brooks-Scanlon was ready to start operations in central Oregon, and on 1 September 1915 the company began construction on a new sawmill just south of Bend on the east bank of the Deschutes River.
 Work had just begun on the new mill when a fire struck, destroying the lumberyard, dry kiln and shed, for a total estimated loss of $70,000.
 It was the worst fire in Bend's history up to that time.
-Construction of the mill resumed after the fire, and the sawmill went into production for the first time on 22 April 1916.
+Construction of the mill resumed after the fire, and the sawmill cut its first boards on 22 April 1916.

 An early view of the Brooks Scanlon Mill A with Pilot Butte visible in the background.
 Jeff Moore collection.